vavyskov/docker-compose/pgadmin/README.md

 - `PGADMIN_DEFAULT_EMAIL` the default value is **pgadmin<span>@</span>pgadmin<span>.</span>org**
 - `PGADMIN_DEFAULT_PASSWORD` the default value is **pgadmin**

+You can set environment variables in `.env` file.

 ## Access to PgAdmin:
 - **URL:** `http://localhost:5050`
 - **Username:** `pgadmin@pgadmin.org` (as a default)